laxmikant-ainapure/upcxx/README.md

 ```

 This will run the executable and arguments `<exe> <args...>` in a parallel
-context with `<ranks>` number of UPC\+\+ ranks.
+context with `<ranks>` number of UPC\+\+ processes.

-Upon startup, each UPC\+\+ rank creates a fixed-size shared memory heap that will never grow.
+Upon startup, each UPC\+\+ process creates a fixed-size shared memory heap that will never grow.
 By
-default, this heap is 128 MB per rank.
-This can be adjust by passing a `-shared-heap` parameter
+default, this heap is 128 MB per process.
+This can be adjusted by passing a `-shared-heap` parameter
-to the run script, which takes a suffix of KB, MB or GB; e.g. to reserve 1GB per rank, call:
+to `upcxx-run`, which takes a suffix of KB, MB or GB; e.g. to reserve 1GB per process, call:

 ```bash
 <upcxx-install-path>/bin/upcxx-run -shared-heap 1G -n <ranks> <exe> <args...>
 ```

 There are several additional options that can be passed to `upcxx-run`.
-Execute with `-h` to get a
-list of options.
+See `upcxx-run -h` for a complete list of options.

 --------------------------------------------------------------------------
 The canonical version of this document is located here: